 - Once identified, an initial autumn term meeting will be held with class teacher to establish how pupil outcomes can be raised.
-A Pupil Premium Passport will be agreed with clear targets and strategies.
 Parents will receive a letter outlining how pupil premium will be spent and if necessary a bespoke meeting will be held - A mid-year meeting will be held to discuss the impact of current strategies and include parents, pupil and teachers views and future steps. - An end of year meeting will be held with current class teacher and new class teacher to discuss end of year outcomes.